Derecho Recovery Resources

 The proclamations issued by Governor Kim Reynolds have activated programs to assist Iowans faced with injury, displacement or the loss of personal items.

 The Iowa Individual Assistance Grant Program provides Iowans with aid for home or car repairs, replacement of clothing or food, and temporary housing expenses:

 - Iowans are eligible for grants of up to $5,000 with a household income of up to 200 percent of the federal poverty level, or a maximum annual income of $43,440 for a family of three

 - For additional information, call toll-free 1-877-347-5678.
 To apply, visit the Iowa Department of Human Services website.

-The American Red Cross is providing critical resources to assist Iowa with recovery efforts, including shelter, food, and guidance for Iowans as repair crews work to restore power across the state.
-If you or someone you know is in need of assistance following the derecho, call 1-800-RED-CROSS and dial 0 to speak with a representative.
+The American Red Cross is providing critical resources to assist Iowa with recovery efforts, including shelter, food, and guidance for Iowans.
+If you or someone you know is in need of assistance, call 1-800-RED-CROSS and dial 0 to speak with a representative.

 Iowans who lost their homes to the derecho and have been displaced should call the State Helpline Center at 2-1-1, or toll free at 1-800-244-7431 to receive information regarding available assistance.

 A list of shelter services and resources for housing assistance is available through the Office of the Governor on the Iowa.gov Disaster Recovery website.

 Mental Health Support